Karoline Kaulla: Business career

 In 1768, Karoline Kaulla was appointed court factor to the court of Fürstenberg of Donaueschingen.
 She provided the court in Donaueschingen with horses, silver, jewellery and other expensive goods.

 In 1770, she became court factor for the Duke of Wuerttemberg in Stuttgart.

 She functioned as the treasurer at the Royal Württemberg Court, and leader of the Trading House Kaulla in Stuttgart.
 She was a co-founder of the Royal Württemberg Court Bank, which after many fusions resulted in the Deutsche Bank in the 1920s.

-She is reputed to have been a beautiful, impressive woman, praised for the welfare, her care for the poor regardless of religion, and her works for the Jewish community in Hechingen.
+Kaulla was praised for the welfare, her care for the poor regardless of religion, and her works for the Jewish community in Hechingen.

 In 1808, Karoline Kaulla was awarded the honor of the Civil-Verdienst-Medaille with golden chain, presented to her by Emperor Franz I, as a recognition of her financial contributions to the Imperial army.
 The golden chain is now displayed at Yad Vashem historic museum in Jerusalem.